Preparing Inbound Shipments

 -

-Deliveries that are not Pre-Approved: Any delivery that cannot be clearly identified as belonging to a specific Seller, or any delivery that is sent to a Cahoot FC without prior approval may be refused or set aside for receiving separately as time permits.
+Deliveries Without Pre-Approval: Any delivery that cannot be clearly identified as belonging to a specific Seller, or any delivery that is sent to a Cahoot FC without prior approval may be refused or set aside for Receiving separately as time permits.

 -

-Missing Tracking Numbers: Tracking numbers should be entered before the inventory is scheduled to arrive to avoid scheduling issues.
+Missing Tracking Numbers: Tracking or PRO numbers should be entered on the Inbound before the inventory is scheduled to arrive to avoid Receiving delays related to unexpected deliveries.

 Removals from Amazon FBA

-If you ship inventory to Cahoot from FBA, it will be delivered across days or weeks, likely coming from several DCs, without logical organization, and will increase the receiving time and fees.
-And, Amazon WILL NOT label the shipment with the Cahoot Inbound ID which would make the shipment non-compliant.
+When shipping inventory to Cahoot from Amazon FBA, it will typically be delivered using many containers across many days or weeks, likely coming from several DCs, without logical organization, and will increase the Receiving time and fees.
+Additionally, Amazon WILL NOT label the shipment with the Cahoot Inbound ID, which would make the Cahoot inbound non-compliant.
 The best option (fastest and cheapest) is often to have FBA send the inventory to you, then repackage it into a compliant inbound and create your Cahoot Inbound accordingly.

 Resource: Cahoot's Hazardous Materials and Restricted Products policy